Scrappybots/MDDS30-ROS-Controller/README.md

 :heavy_check_mark: 2 wire connection;

 ## :zap: Wiring ##
 The MDDS30 only needs two wires connected to the host device.
-One is the ground and the other is the TX of the host should connect to the IN1 of the MDDS30 This is the example for a Jetson Nano.
+One is the ground and the other is the TX of the host should connect to the IN1 of the MDDS30.

+### For NVIDIA Jetson Orin Nano:
+- Connect GND to GND
+- Connect UART TX (Pin 8, /dev/ttyTHS0) to MDDS30 IN1

+### For other Jetson devices:
+- Jetson Nano: Use /dev/ttyTHS1 (Pin 8)
+- Generic USB-Serial: Use /dev/ttyUSB0

 ![Screenshot from 2022-09-29 21-30-04](https://user-images.githubusercontent.com/3535710/193180211-cb1f48a3-3c1e-4c58-82ff-066d18714961.jpg)